 Cystic Fibrosis: How to Qualify for Social Security Disability

 Cystic fibrosis (CF) is an inherited disease of the mucus and sweat glands.
 It affects mostly the lungs, pancreas, liver, intestines, sinuses and sex organs.
-When mucus clogs the lungs, it can become very difficult to breathe.
+When mucus clogs the lungs, it can become challenging to breathe.
 The thick mucus also traps bacteria in the airways, which can result in infections and inflammation and often leads to severe lung damage, and eventually, respiratory failure.
 Symptoms of cystic fibrosis in the lungs include productive coughing, high blood pressure, and pulmonary hypertension.
-In addition, excessive mucus in the digestive tract can prevent CF patients from getting proper nutrition from their food, and they also lose minerals through their sweat.
+Also, excessive mucus in the digestive tract can prevent CF patients from getting proper nutrition from their food, and they even lose minerals through their sweat.
 Sleep disorders, including sleep apnea, have also been shown to be common in patients with cystic fibrosis, which can affect their health negatively.

 Click here to begin your application for disability benefits.